-Strategy 1.1 Work with Yavapai County to develop an emergency communication plan, particularly for areas with limited or no internet access during crises like wildfires or floods.
+Strategy 1.1 Work with the Yavapai County Office of Emergency Management to develop an emergency communication plan, particularly for areas with limited or no internet access during crises like wildfires or floods.

 Strategy 1.2 Explore alternative connectivity solutions, such as cellular networks or satellite internet.